one the road

 I first got into cycling on a dare.
 While on a trip home to see friends and family in Michigan, a buddy challenged me to ride in a 100-mile road race.
 With no prior training, I entered the race and took fifth place in my age group.
-Shortly after was September 11 th .
+Shortly after was September 11th.
 Feeling impacted by the tragedy, I decided that life was too short to not follow my dreams and aspirations.
-So, in April of 2002 I decided to take on a solo unsupported coast to coast bicycle adventure, completing the ride from Laguna Beach, CA, to St. Augustine, FL, in 28 riding days, less than half of my projected time.
+So, in April of 2002 I took on a solo unsupported coast to coast bicycle adventure, completing the ride from Laguna Beach, CA, to St. Augustine, FL, in 28 riding days, less than half of my projected time.

 next >